ethereum/solidity-website/src/posts/2024-07-31-underhanded-solidity-contest-2024-announcement.md

 - Highlight anti-patterns in smart contact development
 - Establish new best practices for secure smart contract development

-With that said, let's dive head first into this year’s contest info, coding brief, deadlines, judges, prizes and more!
+With that said, let's dive head first into this year’s contest info, coding brief, deadlines, judges, prizes, and more!

 ## Theme: Transient Storage 💾